Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIII. Logon-Logoff Scripts-Config/README.md

 ## 6. 🔄 Applying Group Policy Updates

-Run gpupdate to manually refresh Group Policy and apply the logon/logoff scripts on all target systems.
+After deploying the GPO, I executed `gpupdate /force` on the target systems.
+This manually triggered a Group Policy refresh, which immediately applied and made the new logon and logoff scripts active for the next user session.

 📸 **Applying Group Policy Updates on `AD-Win11-01`**